kevinokerlund/event-bundle/README.md

 Take more control over events in your application by managin related events.
 For example, you could pause an entire group of events while the user is in a particular state where they no longer need those events.

+This library is UMD wrapped so it can be used with or without a module loader such as requireJS.

 ## Install

 ```shell